EGI-Federation/documentation/content/en/internal/helpdesk/ggus-user-guide/_index.md

 manual interaction.
 An automatic switch in case of fail-over will be implemented.
 GGUS staffs at Karlsruhe are not providing support apart from requests concerning GGUS system itself.
-They can be contacted by email to support "at" ggus.org.
+They can be contacted by email to support "at" ggus.eu.
 Usual office hours for GGUS staffs are from 07:00 to 15:00 o’clock (UTC).

 ### TPM